Samartha12345/Zomato-Dining-Trends-and-Service-Insights/README.md

 4) Having Online delivery has positive impact on Avg Rating of Restaurents

 # Tools and Technologies
-Power BI: For building and designing the dashboard.
+1)Power BI: For building and designing the dashboard.
-Data Source: (Add details if available, e.g., CSV, SQL Database) Data Preparation: Preprocessing performed in Power Query.
+2)Data Source: (Add details if available, e.g., CSV, SQL Database) 3)Data Preparation: Preprocessing performed in Power Query.

 # How to Use
 Open the Power BI file (.pbix) in Power BI Desktop.